Sustainable Procurement Tools

 • flexible working conditions are provided to support childcare or other dependant arrangements for lone parents or carers.

-• everyone has equal access to appropriate learning and development opportunities.
+• all workers have equal access to appropriate learning and development opportunities.

 • safe spaces are provided for workers to express their concerns and raise issues and where workers are confident that their concerns are dealt with appropriately by trained personnel.